jadbox/auto-youtube-subscription-playlist-2/README.md

       - Channel ID (last part (after last `/`) in `https://www.youtube.com/channel/UCzMVH2jEyEwXPBvyht8xQNw`)
       - Playlist ID (last part (after `?list=` in `https://www.youtube.com/playlist?list=PLd0LhgZxFkVKh_JNXcdHoPYo832Wu9fub`)
       - `ALL`, to add all new videos from all of your subscriptions
+      - `r/videos` will pull the top daily 25 videos from the subreddit r/videos (*WARNING:* will clear the playlist on sync)

 # Usage